lkolebka/baby-foot-python/README.md

     }
 ```
 ## Database Schema
-Before diving into the features, it is important to understand the underlying  [database schema](https://github.com/lkolebka/baby-foot-python/blob/main/create_uppload%20_match/createDB.sql).
+Before diving into the features, it is important to understand the underlying database shcema [code for the creation is here](https://github.com/lkolebka/baby-foot-python/blob/main/create_uppload%20_match/createDB.sql).
 This schema illustrates how different data points are linked to each other within the database.
 The schema consists of the following tables:

 ![Database Diagram](https://github.com/lkolebka/baby-foot-python/blob/main/database%20diagram.png?raw=true)